4 Standards

 bit-is-set()

-The following extended XPath functions are not supported (10):
+The following extended XPath function is not supported (10):

 enum-value()